tari-project/rfcs/src/RFC-0320_TurbineModel.md

 #### Monetary policy

 We are effectively forced to control monetary policy.
-Or put another way, we can't let people freely mint their own Thaums.
-Unfortunately, even though we have "chosen" to control supply, it's difficult for us to control the Thaums supply in practice.
+Or put another way, we can't let people freely mint their own Tari.
+Unfortunately, even though we have "chosen" to control supply, it's difficult for us to control the Tari supply in practice.
 In the physical world, the money supply is typically managed by a central bank, with the emphasis on "central".

 The designers of a decentralised monetary system have precious few levers available to control supply and no simple ones.